-Adult Autism Programs
+Adult Autism Program: Quad F

 We are an alliance that focuses on welcoming people on the Autism Spectrum.
-QUAD F is dedicated to developing friendships, motivating each other, having fun and promoting fitness, fusion and community engagement.
+Quad F is dedicated to developing friendships, motivating each other, having fun and promoting fitness, fusion and community engagement.
 At the Spears Y during the 8 sessions, the participants will eat together and do at least two of the following activities: swim, basketball, Zumba, Pickleball, workout in fitness room, play board games, etc.

 This program was made possible through a challenge grant from the Tannenbaum-Sternberger Foundation.